Illustrator: Len Goldberg

 Then Roger tells Rachel later during a passionate moment together:

 I was, as they say, in these books, gobsmacked.
-The heroine WAS doing what I thought she’s doing!
-How Anne Mather got that past the editors in 1983 is beyond me, but sometimes, as I said, Mather does surprise.
+The heroine WAS doing what I thought she was doing!
+How Anne Mather got that past the editors in 1983 is beyond me, but sometimes, as I said, Mather does surprise me.